Paul is a barbecue enthusiast. He is currently grilling and smoking on a Komodo Kamado Ultimate 23.

 While the USDA offers a range of beef quality ratings, I would only consider the top two when it comes to filet mignon.

-- Choice Cut - A little over 50% of all beef is considered the choice.
+- Choice Cut: A little over 50% of all beef is considered the choice.
 This is what Costco sells.
-It's very high quality and the cut of beef I personally recommend.
+It's very high quality and the cut of beef I personally recommend it.

 The higher the marbling of the beef ("marbling" refers to the fat white strips running vertically through the beef), the higher the rating.
 When it comes to filet mignon, I find that the choice cut of beef tenderloin is an excellent selection.
 While prime cuts are technically better, there is little extra value in spending the additional money to get a prime filet mignon steak, in my opinion.